bryantran97/Things-to-learn/README.md

 # Things-to-learn

+UPDATE: After I finish some of my self-study material and projects I'll be turning this repository into a ROADMAP to my GITHUB.
+So users can have an easier time browsing my page.
+Getting rid of this content because it's kind of pointless to point out.

 This repository will be a personal guide and roadmap to the things I've been wanting to learn and as well as things I need to learn to earn a job as a developer.
 Currently, my dream is to become a Full-Stack developer.
 Initially what started off as a curiousity turned into an obsession of mine.
 I thought I would never make websites, but in the end, all I want to do is make websites.
 Here is are some of my short-term goals in terms of projects and things I need to learn.

 ## Personal Projects I want to make - (links are to my github repositories)